CollectionBuilder/cb-docs/docs/walkthroughs/gh-walkthrough.md

 **Tip:** It is best to choose a large horizontal image if possible.

-- After you have updated the featured image, write your commit message (Ex: “Add header image”) and commit your changes.
+- After you have updated the featured image, write your commit message (Ex: Add header image) and commit your changes.
 View your changes by visiting your site’s URL.

 ## 9. Edit the About Page

-- On your repository homepage, click on the **pages** folder and then on the `about.md` file.
+- On your repository homepage, click on the `pages` folder and then on the "about.md" file.

 - Write some text on this page using [Markdown](https://collectionbuilder.github.io/cb-docs/docs/glossary/#markdown).

 - **Optional:** Practice using example code from our [Feature Includes Bonanza page](https://collectionbuilder.github.io/collectionbuilder-gh/feature_options.html).

-- After you are done editing the About page, write your commit message (Ex: “Edit About page”) and commit your changes.
+- After you are done editing the About page, write your commit message (Ex: Edit About page) and commit your changes.
 View your changes by visiting your site’s URL.

 ## 10. Implement other customization options.